 All consultants will be selected in compliance with the procurement procedures and standards codified in 2 CFR 200.
 Selection of consultants will be competitive, as required by 2 CFR § 200.320.

-Qualified individuals and organizations may be included in Econometrica’s application to the NOFA.
+The qualifications and experience of selected individual consultants or partner firms may be included in Econometrica’s application to the NOFA.
 Those included may also be asked to assist with contributing expert knowledge in areas of the application response.